-Colorado governor works to try to prevent teacher strike
+Colorado governor works to try to prevent teachers strike

-DENVER (AP) — Colorado Gov. Jared Polis is trying to see if he can help prevent Denver teachers from striking next week.
+DENVER (AP) — Colorado Gov. Jared Polis said Wednesday he is seeking to prevent Denver teachers from walking off the job next week after they overwhelmingly voted to strike over pay.

-Polis said Wednesday that he would meet with representatives of the school district and the teachers’ union to see if he could “play a role in bringing them together.”
+Polis, who took office this month, said he would meet with representatives of the school district and teachers’ union to see if he could “play a role in bringing them together.”
 But the Democrat who has vowed to increase school funding declined to elaborate.

+The teachers’ union announced late Tuesday that 93 percent of members voted to strike after contract talks broke down last week.

-The earliest they could walk off the job is Monday.
+The earliest teachers could legally walk off the job is Monday.
 However, the state labor department could also intervene and put the strike on hold for up to 180 days.
+It would be the first teacher walkout in 25 years.

 Most Read Nation & World Stories